 Androgen insensitivity syndrome (AIS), also known as the testicular feminisation syndrome, results from end-organ resistance to androgens, particularly testosterone.
 AIS may be complete or incomplete with variable imaging findings.

-The incidence may vary dependent on whether it is complete or incomplete.
-Rough estimated incidence rates is ~1 in 20,000 to 50,000 live births.
+The incidence may vary depending on whether it is complete or incomplete.
+Roughly estimated incidence rates are ~1 in 20,000 to 50,000 live births.

 Patients can often present with primary amenorrhoea.

 Affected individuals are genotypically male with a 46XY karyotype but with a female phenotype (male pseudohermaphroditism).
 Individuals often have bilateral cryptorchidism.
 The undescended testes often produce oestradiol.
 There may be a blind-ending vagina.

 Thought to carry an X linked recessive inheritance 3 where multiple mutations in the androgen receptor (AR) gene has been localized to the long arm of the X chromosome (i.e. Xq11-13).

 Although it is a disease spectrum it may be subtyped according to the extent of severity as:

 - complete androgen insensitivity syndrome (CAIS): Morris syndrome

 - incomplete: partial androgen insensitivity syndrome / Reifenstein syndrome

 General imaging features include: